 Although we mainly have characterized suburban sprawl by single-use buildings, mixed-use developments have changed the situation today.
 Not only will mixed-use developments lead to more effective land usage, but they will also cut down on problems such as pollution and deforestation.

 Although constructing a large retail store may look like a potentially attractive prospect for potential inhabitants, it will invariably require more land clearing.
-Instead, architects can go for human-scaled shopping stores, town centres, and main streets to accommodate more uses on a single plot.
+Instead, architects can go for human-scaled shopping stores, town centers and main streets to accommodate more uses on a single plot.

 Parks, public recreational areas (like community swimming pools), temples, churches, etc., will promote community engagement and social diversity.
 Other features like sidewalks and biking lanes with trees can serve the dual purpose of encouraging healthy living and protecting the environment.

 But before I wrap up, remember that the job of reducing suburban sprawl isn’t limited to architects and landscape designers.
 Reducing the impact of suburban sprawl is a job for all stages of development.
-So, with the right team, your next project could succeed in providing a healthy, vibrant community that supports the positive aspects of suburban growth.
+With the right team, your next project could succeed in providing a healthy, vibrant community that supports the positive aspects of suburban growth.